-In most cases, the cause is not known – this is called primary MDS.
+In most cases, the cause is unknown – this is called primary MDS.

-However, we do know that exposure to the chemical benzene – used in the rubber industry, and found in petrol – increases your risk of developing MDS.
+However, exposure to the chemical benzene – used in the rubber industry, and found in petrol – is known to increase your risk of developing MDS.

-Rarely, MDS is caused by chemotherapy treatment for cancer.
+In rare cases, MDS is caused by radiotherapy or chemotherapy treatment for cancer.
 This is known as secondary MDS, or treatment-related MDS.

 How is it diagnosed?

 MDS is diagnosed by carrying out blood tests and bone marrow tests.
 Blood tests will show how many normal and abnormal blood cells you have.